Omaha Felony DUI Lawyer

 Can You Get a DUI Expunged in Nebraska?

-In Nebraska, there is a “set aside law” which allows you to file a motion to set aside a conviction which includes DUI convictions.
+In Nebraska, there is a “set aside law” that allows you to file a motion to set aside a conviction, which includes DUI convictions.
 You must have received a fine only or finished your probation to qualify for it.
 A motion is filed to schedule a hearing you must attend.
 The court will receive evidence which is:

 How Can You Fight Your DUI Felony Charge?

-Even when a charge cannot be repealed entirely, it is still possible to get it reduced.
-Breathalyzer tests done in the past can be reexamined as well, which can reduce your charges if the one you currently face is not your first.
+Even when a charge cannot be entirely repealed, it is still possible to get it reduced.
+Past breathalyzer tests can also be reexamined, which can reduce your charges if the one you currently face is not your first.

-After being charged with a felony DUI, you could face a number of harsh penalties like losing your license or jail time.
-To avoid that, it will benefit you to go into your case armed with information and knowledge.
+After being charged with a felony DUI, you could face several harsh penalties like losing your license or jail time.
+It will benefit you to go into your case armed with information and knowledge to avoid that.

 How a DUI Attorney Can Help